International Programmes 2025/2026

 Integrated internships

-Internships at German companies are possible, but they are not mandatory.
+Internships at German companies are possible but not mandatory.

 Course-specific, integrated German language courses